Work life of a Child Life Specialist

 Child Life is a competitive field.
 With expansion of hospitals and children's hospitals, there has been an increased demand for Child Life Specialists.
 It is important to focus on Child Life specific coursework and to volunteer with well and hospitalized children to be a part of the competitive field.
 Relocation may be necessary to obtain the best job opportunities.

 What are the salary ranges for Child Life Specialists?

 Salary ranges depend on location, cost of living and program size.
-The average starting salary in the Midwest ranges from $18 to $21 per hour.
+The average starting salary in the Midwest ranges is about $20 per hour.